HMS Lyme (1748): Construction

 Lyme was an oak-built sixth-rate, one of two vessels forming the of frigates.

 As with her sister ship she was intended to be a replica of Le Tygre, a 26-gun French privateer captured off Ushant on 22 February 1747.
 Le Tygres capture had been made by the 50-gun after a three and a half hour chase.
 The capture coincided with plans by Admiralty to commence a continuous blockade of French Atlantic ports in the final years of the War of the Austrian Succession, which neccesitated the building of vessels capable of overhauling French privateers in all weathers.
 While a subsequent Admiralty survey of Le Tygre noted her light and poor-quality materials, it emphasised her "great character for sailing" which had aided in prolonging her attempted escape.
-On considering the survey, the Admiralty Board under George Anson elected to construct two protoype vessels, Lyme and Unicorn to Le Tygres general design.
+On considering the survey, the Admiralty Board under George Anson elected to construct two prototype vessels, Lyme and Unicorn to Le Tygres general design.

 Lyme was actually completed with 28 guns including four smaller weapons on the quarterdeck, but the latter were not included in the ship's official establishment until 22 September 1756.
 The new ship had a round bow, a lion figurehead, three-light quarter galleries and six pairs of quarterdeck gunports.

 Lyme was named on 2 August 1748, and commissioned in September 1748 under Captain Charles Proby, while still building in Deptford Dockyard under the direction of Master Shipwright John Holland.
 After her launch, she was fitted out there, finally sailing when completed on 8 February 1752.
 Her total initial cost had been £12,282.0.1d (including fitting out costs).